 reputationtag, which calculates the verdict of an indicator.
 For example, the

 DataDomainReputationscript evaluates the verdict of a URL or domain.

 An integration or service that evaluates the verdict of an indicator.
 For example, the

 The feed reliability is applied at the integration instance level.

 In this example, two 3rd-party integrations, VirusTotal and AlienVault, return a different verdict for the same indicator.
 The indicator’s verdict will be Malicious because VirusTotal’s reliability score is higher than AlienVault.

 D- Not usually reliable

-In this example, two sources with the same reliability score return a different reputation for the same indicator.
-The indicator’s reputation will be Bad because when two sources have the same reliability, the worse reputation applies.
+In this example, two sources with the same verdict score return a different verdict for the same indicator.
+The indicator’s verdict will be Malicious because when two sources have the same reliability, the worse verdict applies.